PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 Mount options are not validated.
 If a mount option is invalid, the mount fails.

-In the past, the annotation `volume.beta.kubernetes.io/mount-options` was used instead of the `mountOptions` attribute.
-This annotation is still working; however, it will become fully deprecated in a future Kubernetes release.
+In the past, the annotation `volume.beta.PlaidCloud.io/mount-options` was used instead of the `mountOptions` attribute.
+This annotation is still working; however, it will become fully deprecated in a future PlaidCloud release.

 ### Node Affinity